 ‘I don’t want to be paid!’
 I found my voice as her words hit me.
 ‘Aren’t you the model Victor keeps talking about?
 Where is he?’

 ‘Give me a moment!’
 I said, thinking hard.
 I heaved the mattress and the net back into my room.
-I slipped into a pair of jeans and t-shirt, remembering to pocket my driving license, all the while thinking what Victor might have done to enrage her so.
+I slipped into a pair of jeans and t-shirt briskly, remembering to pocket my driving license, all the while thinking what Victor might have done to perturb her so.
 Did he …?
 My heart was thudding away at the thought.
 She knocked and came in and looked around as if searching for something.
 She rushed at the water keg and poured several cups of water and drank in large gulps.
 Her fingers trembled as she held the cup.
 I hoped the water was still cool and also that she was not hurt.

 “Hurry, please, hurry!”
 She implored.